OpenStackweb/osf-website/src/pages/openinfra-live/index.md

     14:00 UTC (9am CT)</strong>."
 episodes:
   - hidden: false
+    date: 2022-05-12T14:00:55.890Z
+    episodeTitle: Creating a Sustainable Future for Data Centers with OpenStack and Kubernetes
+    episodeDescription: Join this week’s OpenInfra Live episode to meet Firmus, a LOKI user by way of Charmed OpenStack and Charmed Kubernetes.
+Together with Canonical, they are searching for a way to more responsibly and efficiently run data centers.
+Learn more about their journey with OpenStack, Kubernetes and Canonical as they position this industry for a more sustainable future.
+    episodeSpeakers: Tytus Kurek, Tim Rosenfield, Jon Thor Kristinsson
+  - hidden: false
     date: 2022-04-28T14:00:31.084Z
     episodeTitle: Composable Infrastructure and the Future of Data Centers
     episodeDescription: "The advent of composable hardware introduces complexity and